CookedFox/questdb.io/docs/concept/write-ahead-log.md

 - **Sequencer**: centrally manages transactions, providing a single source of truth.
-  The sequencer generates unique `txn` numbers as transaction identifiers and keeps a log tracking any memory allocations.
+  The sequencer generates unique `txn` numbers as transaction identifiers and keeps a log that tracks their allocation, preventing duplicates.
 This log is called `TransactionLog` and is stored in a meta file called `_txnlog`.
 See [root directory](/docs/concept/root-directory-structure/#db-directory) for more information.